New Jersey Construction Accident Attorneys

 New Jersey Worker Compensation laws protect your employer from your lawsuit if your injury was caused by negligence.
 New Jersey has decided that it is more important that an injured employee is protected by Worker’s Compensation benefits.
 Worker’s Compensation benefits are available regardless of fault.

 The Most Common Causes Of Construction Accidents in New Jersey

 One of the most common causes of injuries in construction accidents is workers or items that fall from a height.
 There is an increased risk of injury with so many tools and materials being moved up high.
 This causes tripping hazards and the possibility of things falling from a height.

 Other causes include electrocution, defective tools, negligently operated machinery, trench accidents, falling walls, falling structures, and broken scaffolding.

-Most Common Injuries Suffered After A Construction Accident
+Most Common Injuries Suffered After Construction Accidents in New Jersey

 - Broken or fractured bones